-With GetSiteControl you’ll be able to create a form that meets both requirements within minutes even if you’re a non-techie.
+With Getsitecontrol you’ll be able to create a form that meets both requirements within minutes even if you’re a non-techie.

-In this post, we’ll go over each of these steps and include few examples you can use for your business.
+In this post, we’ll go over each of these steps and include a few examples you can use for your business.

-Here is how to create an online order form in GetSiteControl
+Here is how to create an online order form in Getsitecontrol

-First, you need to create an account and connect GetSiteControl to your website.
+First, you need to create an account and connect Getsitecontrol to your website.
 If your website is on WordPress, just install the official plugin and it will handle the integration.
 Other platform users will need to copy and paste a code snippet to their sites before the closing

 </body> tag.
-Detailed instruction for each website platform is available here.
+Detailed instructions for each website platform are available here.

 How to make the most out of your website order form

-Place the form on select pages
+Place the form on selected pages

-Make sure it looks good on mobile
+Make sure the form looks good on mobile

-Your customers will appreciate it because of the speed and convenience, meanwhile, you’ll avoid misconceptions and mistypings in your orders.
+Your customers will appreciate it because of the speed and convenience.
+Meanwhile, you’ll avoid misconceptions and typos in your orders.

 Consider displaying ETA after the form is submitted

-The first one is a brief message displayed on the widget after the form is submitted.
+A submission success page is a brief message displayed on the widget after the form is submitted.
 You may want to include additional information about the processing time, provide your contacts, or even suggest further actions – like visiting your blog or following your social media page.

 Connect your online order form with the business software you use